The votes of the VTA/County Bicycle-Pedestrian Advisory Committee regarding pedestrians along expressways and SB 1233.

 As a result of losing the vote, Murdter and his staff dropped the first item, but continued to the BOS with the second item.
 Staff lost their argument that the "Master Plan does not represent Board policy" and on January 10, 2006, the BOS unanimously voted to seek legislation in Sacramento to repeal all the secret changes in State law that resulted by Michael Murdter's actions behind the backs of the BOS, and without ever receiving their authorization.

-The fourth BPAC vote (January 2007).
+The fourth BPAC vote (January 2007) re: SB 1233.

 County staff never complied with the Board directive to repeal SB 1233 as part of the 2006 legislative efforts of the County, as has now been admitted by County staff in a letter (described next).
-In January 2007, the BPAC requested the County BOS to undo SB 1233 as part of the 2007 legislative efforts.
+In January 2007, the BPAC voted to request the County BOS to undo SB 1233 as part of the 2007 legislative efforts.
 The request was referred to County staff, which then rejected the BPAC request.
 This rejection contained many false, deceptive and misleading statements.
 MTS wrote a rebuttal.
 See the rebuttal and staff's rejection letter, including the lame excuse for non-compliance with the prior year's directive to seek repeal.

-Analyses: What a waste of County resources !
+Analyses of SB 1233: What a waste of County resources !

 The entire SB 1233 episode was a total waste of time for the Supervisors, staff, Committee members and many members of the public because all of these people, from the Supervisors to the public, had already gone through exactly the same topic, pedestrians along expressways, as part of the two-year public hearing process for the County Expressway Master Plan.
 The draft of this document was changed from initially opposing all pedestrian use of shoulders and imposing more pedestrian prohibitions, to supporting wide shoulder use by pedestrians.
-Mr. Murdter dragged everyone through the same process all over again by secretly drafting SB 1233 without informing VTA BPAC, County citizens, or the County Supervisors.
+Mr. Murdter dragged everyone through the same process all over again by secretly drafting SB 1233 without informing the VTA/County BPAC, County citizens, or the County Supervisors.
 The trick and deception used was that the legal text, which was not available to the public at the time, changed the wrong chapter of the Vehicle Code.
 It did NOT the chapter titled "Traffic Signs ... " as implied on the BOS agenda which was titled "Expressway signage".
 Instead, it changed "Pedestrians Rights ..." which was never mentioned on the BOS agenda.
 SB 1233 expanded authority for prohibiting pedestrians and transit patrons, by eliminating their right to use ALL public roadways --by a simple declaration that a road is an "expressway" and adding a new definition for "expressway".
-Furthermore, staff's seeking of (what become) SB 1233 contradicted the County Expressway Master Plan that was approved just four months earlier, and also laws and policies cited above by the VTA BPAC (above).
+Furthermore, staff's seeking of (what become) SB 1233 contradicted the County Expressway Master Plan that was approved just four months earlier, and also laws and policies cited above by the VTA/County BPAC (above).

 Mr. Murdter then continued his agenda by trying to repudiate the County Expressway Master Plan in the fall of 2005 by proposing new policy to oppose pedestrians on all shoulders.
 Mr. Murdter's proposal that the BOS adopt new policy to repudiate portions of the County Expressway Master Plan would also have been illegal because it would have violated the Master Plan process.
 These two actions, SB 1233 and the attempt to change policy, show a lack of concern and regard for people's time, the two-year public input process that occurred, and the law.

 A huge amount of staff time --and therefore money-- was wasted in not only the SB 1233 effort but also the subsequent policy change attempt.
-This attempt had multiple staff reports, with up to three extra staff attending 5 meetings of the VTA BPAC, trying to convince them to change policy in order to eliminate pedestrians and transit patrons from arterial roads renamed "expressway".
+This attempt had multiple staff reports, with up to three extra staff attending 5 meetings of the VTA/County BPAC, trying to convince them to change policy in order to eliminate pedestrians and transit patrons from arterial roads renamed "expressway".

 Vote details (of BPACs second and third vote)